 - Twist your tap.
 Grab that wrench and give it a twist.

 - Repair your toilet.
 You might be able to do it alone, or call in some outside help.
 Need some help?
-Check out some online videos for guidance!
+This video from WaterSense offers guidance.

 - WaterSense and Energy Star are good choices for appliances and fixtures.

 - Manitoba Hydro offers free PowerSmart Water and Energy Saver kits.